PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ![Security Policy](img/security-policy.png)

-Add the following to `sko2019.tf`.
+Add the following to `panos_plan.tf`.
 Just like with the networking config, zones and objects are referenced by name, so that Terraform knows they need to be created before our security rules.

 ```hcl
 resource "panos_security_rule_group" "policy" {